 Social Change Projects

 Akilah students create sustainable impact in their communities by using their skills in real-life projects.
-Our social change projects target areas like family planning, nutritional health education for mothers, English lessons at orphanages, and income-generating activities for households.
+Our Social Change Projects target areas such as family planning, nutritional health education for mothers, small-business consulting services, English lessons, and income-generating activities for households.

 - The leadership module covers 512 instruction hours